jinman36/reading-notes/301/201_entrance_study.md

 1. Q1 - Which is the correct example of concatenation in JS?

-- 'I brush my ' +bodyPart + ' in the morning'
+- 'I brush my ' + bodyPart + ' in the morning'

 2. What java script tag do you need to add JS to an HTML file